Mnster00/NJ_socialmedia/readme.md

 - The `nanjing.json` file contains geographical boundaries for Nanjing districts.
 - `keywords.txt` lists the keywords used to collect relevant tweets.
-- `nanjing_sentiment_data.csv` contains aggregated sentiment data for the analyzed tweets.
+- `nanjing_sentiment_data.csv` contains aggregated sentiment data for the analyzed posts.
 - `Post_NonSensitive.csv` provides a sample of 450 anonymized posts for reference.

 ## Ethical Considerations